 We have records of sun spots going back over two hundred years, from this we know that the sun displays a cycle of approximately 11 years in period.
 There are also indications that other cycles may be in play – cycles of 200 years or even longer.

 The existence of sunspots does not necessarily imply the occurrence of a CME or, more specifically, a terrestrial impact.
+Equally, the absence of sunspots does not imply the absence of CMEs as these can be generated by many of the sun’s activities, visible or not.
 Although we have reasonably long records of sunspot activity, we can not say the same for CME activity.
 It follows, therefore, that sunspot impacted atmospheric variability data will correlate only loosely without CME data.
 This is complicated even further by the highly variable nature of individual interactions; with the added problem that any resulting reaction and any consequent surface activity depends entirely upon the pre-existing atmospheric conditions at the time.
 Sorry if that sounds a bit complicated but it is made even worse by the effects of magnetic filament flares and flashes – especially X-ray flares associated with CME activity – not to mention the solar wind, all of which inject energy into the atmosphere in an extremely variable and unpredictable manner.

 In addition, we have the complication that incoming energy from sources such as cosmic rays may affect cloud cover; a rise in comic rays may increase cloud, increasing the planetary albedo levels (the ‘reflectivity’ of the planet) a decrease reduces cloud allowing more solar radiation to reach the surface.
 An increase in explosive solar activity sweeps away cosmic rays and this is thought to allow an increase in the amount of base line (TSI) solar radiation heating the atmosphere and reaching the planetary surface.